szmsu2011/redq/README.md

 # redq

-## Empirical Dynamic Quantiles for Time Series
+## Fast Algorithm for Computing Empirical Dynamic Quantiles for Time Series

 A semi-vectorised parallel-looped algorithm for computing empirical dynamic quantiles for large temporal data sets.